• Skip to main content

 1. Consume no carbohydrates.
 Don’t take a bolus.

 This is the simplest of the three options.
 It does not require any particular change to the regimen until right before your activity.
-Your primary consideration will be to monitor high blood sugars.
+Your primary consideration will be to monitor high blood sugar.

-If your blood sugars are high, you should make any corrections at 40% of the suggested pump correction factor and turn off the pump basal immediately before exercising.
+If your blood sugars are high, I recommend you make any corrections at 40% of the suggested pump correction factor.
+I’ve also had good results with turning off the pump basal immediately before exercising to prevent low blood sugar.

 2. Consume healthy fats or lean proteins.
 Do not take a bolus or corrections.